 Immediate first aid for ankle injuries

 Rest - Refrain from exercise and try to reduce the demands of your daily activity to encourage recovery.
-It does not only refer to the prolonged period of time that the athlete will be out of action but also to the immediate period after the injury.
+It not only refers to the time that the athlete will be out of action but also to the immediate period after the injury.
 An athlete must know when to stop training and allow the injured area to heal otherwise repetitive minor injuries can often result in a more severe injury that keeps the athlete out for much longer.

-Ice - The topical application of ice or cold therapy to the area of the knee injury / swelling can assist in reducing the symptoms of pain and inflammation.
+Ice - The application of ice or cold therapy to the area of the ankle injury/swelling can assist in reducing the symptoms of pain and inflammation.

-Compression - The use of a compression support or compression bandages to the knee can can help reduce swelling.
+Compression - The use of a compression support or compression bandages to the ankle can help reduce swelling and offer support.

-Elevation - Keeping the knee elevated above heart level whenever possible to help reduce swelling due to the effects of gravity.
+Elevation - Keeping the foot elevated above heart level whenever possible can help reduce swelling due to the effects of gravity.